svhawks/developers/README.md

 ## How to search?

 * Force your favorite browser to use `google.com` instead of country specific version (`google.com.br`, `google.com.tr`).
+* Also SELECT YOUR LOCATION AS UNITED STATES
 * Do not search in your language, always search in `English`.

 ## Roadmap